Joniyal/autocap/README.md

 cd AUTOCAP
 ```

+Replace 'yourusername' with your GitHub username if cloning your fork.

 ### 2. Download Vosk English Model

 The app includes a built-in model manager.
 Launch the app and tap **"Initialize/Download Model"**.